-- Read Write Inc – the phonics, reading and writing programme we use – can operate effectively;
+- Support the effective staffing for Read Write Inc – the phonics, reading and writing programme

-- quality first teaching in class is enhanced;
+- Ensure Quality first teaching in class is enhanced;

-- provide some emotional, social and mental health support;
+- Prioritise Emotional, social and mental health provision

 Pupil Premium Strategy

-In the 2017/18 Academic year, we have considered how we can refine our strategy for supporting and enhancing the progress of children eligible for Pupil Premium Funding.
-As the number of Pupil Premium Children is so low and they are spread widely through the classes, subject specific interventions would not cater for the wide range of needs.
+In the 2018/19 academic year, we have considered how we can refine our strategy for supporting and enhancing the progress of children eligible for Pupil Premium Funding.
+As the number of Pupil Premium Children is so low and they are in different classes, subject specific interventions would not exclusively cater for the wide range of needs.
 As such we have considered what might be the common barriers to progress that these children face.

 Strategies for overcoming these barriers: